 The financial results in this press release are preliminary.
-Some of the statements included in this press release regarding Franklin Resources, Inc. and its subsidiaries are "forward-looking statements" that reflect our current views with respect to future events and financial performance that are provided under the "safe harbor" protection of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements include all statements that do not relate solely to historical or current facts and generally can be identified by words or phrases generally written in the future tense and/or preceded by words such as "anticipate, "believe," "could," "depends," "estimate," "expect," "intend," "likely," "may," "plan," "potential," "preliminary," "seek," "should," "will," "would" or other similar words or variations thereof, or the negative thereof, but these are not the exclusive means of identifying such statements.
+Some of the statements herein may include forward-looking statements that reflect our current views with respect to future events and financial performance.
+Such statements are provided under the "safe harbor" protection of the Private Securities Litigation Reform Act of 1995.
+Forward-looking statements include all statements that do not relate solely to historical or current facts and generally can be identified by words or phrases generally written in the future tense and/or preceded by words such as "anticipate, "believe," "could," "depends," "estimate," "expect," "intend," "likely," "may," "plan," "potential," "preliminary," "seek," "should," "will," "would," or other similar words or variations thereof, or the negative thereof, but these are not the exclusive means of identifying such statements.

 Forward-looking statements involve a number of known and unknown risks, uncertainties and other important factors, some of which are listed below, that may cause actual results and outcomes to differ materially from any future results or outcomes expressed or implied by such forward-looking statements.
 While forward-looking statements are our best prediction at the time that they are made, you should not rely on them and are cautioned against doing so.
 Forward-looking statements are based on our current expectations and assumptions regarding our business, the economy and other possible future conditions.
 Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict.
 They are neither statements of historical fact nor guarantees or assurances of future performance.
 Factors or events that could cause our actual results to differ may emerge from time to time, and it is not possible for us to predict all of them.

-These and other risks, uncertainties and other important factors are described in more detail in our recent filings with the U.S. Securities and Exchange Commission, including, without limitation, in Risk Factors and Management’s Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the fiscal year ended September 30, 2019 and our subsequent Quarterly Reports on Form 10-Q:
+These and other risks, uncertainties and other important factors are described in more detail in our recent filings with the U.S. Securities and Exchange Commission, including, without limitation, in Risk Factors and Management’s Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the fiscal year ended September 30, 2020:

-Volatility and disruption of the capital and credit markets, and adverse changes in the global economy, may significantly affect our results of operations and may put pressure on our financial results.
+Volatility and disruption of our business and the capital and credit markets, and adverse changes in the global economy may significantly affect our results of operations and may put pressure on our financial results.